andresporrasdev/Charity-Portal/README.md

 | 1.2.3     | src          | source code for HTML, CSS, and JSX     |

 ## Credits
-This project was developped for the Ottawa Tamil Sangam by Algonquin College Students in fulfillment of the course objectives of CST8319.

-**Team 3 - Bright Brains**
 - Timothy Norman
 - Iseul Park
 - Parth Patel
 - Andres Camilo Porras Becerra
 - Binbin Yang
 - Dunxing Yu